 I know I know, this probably doesn’t interest you.
 But, if you go a month eating a small serving of fresh unfrozen broccoli every single day you will notice a benefit.
 Go, try it, and if it doesn’t make an impact on you then discontinue and live on.

-Chicken + Tuna + Salmon + Ground Beef = Lean Gains
+Chicken + Tuna + Salmon + Ground Turkey + Ground Beef = Lean Gains

 Here are the obvious components of a bodybuilder’s diet for building more muscle.
 The core protein laden foods that you’re definitely eating.
 I’m not going to reinvent the wheel here or act like this is new business to you; it’s not.
 Rather, I’m going to tell you how I tend to do it.
 That may be more helpful.
 I’m not going to state it in excess below, but the trend with these meats is that I go organic every time.
 This is a trend you will find with all serious bodybuilders and athletes.
-This is because the hormones injected into animals, the pesticides and fertilizers put on plants, and whatever else may be often result in higher levels of estrogen.
-This is either by fact that these substances are estrogen-like, or estrogen promoting.
+Why?
+Because the hormones injected into animals, the pesticides and fertilizers put on plants, and whatever else may be often result in higher levels of estrogen.
+This is because these substances are estrogen-like, or estrogen promoting.
 You can read more about reducing estrogen for bodybuilding here.

 Sprouted Grain Breads